 Configuring a Tentacle Communications Proxy

 Tentacles can communicate with the Octopus Server via a proxy server.
-This can be really useful when you want to set up a secure network topology, where all traffic into a secure zone must traverse through an intermediary, like a proxy server.
+This can be really useful when you want to set up a secure network topology, where all traffic into a secure zone must pass through an intermediary, like a proxy server.
 A similar example is where you could introduce a remote desktop gateway (RD Gateway) to provide controlled remote access to your application servers.

 The process for configuring a proxy for Tentacle communication differs for Listening and Polling Tentacles: